 Is parking free at Stonehenge?

-No, not in the official car park.
-It costs £5 per car which is deducted from your ticket if you buy one.
+Most of the time it is, but in peak season they charge £5 per car which is deducted from your ticket if you buy one.
 You can of course pay the £5 and then walk on the free path to look at the stones - it is still far cheaper than paying for entrance tickets.
 If you park at Woodhenge or Fargo Road, then parking is free but there is more walking involved.

 Can you walk around Stonehenge?